Berry Has a Disability Services Site

 Individuals with disabilities make up 11.0% of the student population at Berry.
 For more information on policies and accommodations that the college provides to ensure all students get the opportunity to participate, you can visit Berry Disability Services.

 Berry for the Military

 While not a "service academy", Berry does offer support for veterans and those seeking a career in the armed forces.
 For more information on policies related to veterans, you can visit Berry Veteran Services .
 For more information, check out our Berry for Veterans Guide.

 Berry offers on-campus housing, but freshmen are not required to take advantage of it.
 In the end though, most do choose to live in the dorms.

 * Data compiled from students who received financial aid, including loans.

 Full-time vs. Part-time Studies at Berry College

-Compared to other colleges and universities across the nation, Berry is about average in terms of overall diversity.
-We rank Berry #1042 out of 2,179.
+Compared to other colleges and universities across the nation, Berry is more diverse than average in terms of overall diversity.
+We rank Berry #1363 out of 3,514.